Nutrition

 Which countries are on the brink of famine?

-Food insecurity is soaring across 20 hunger hotspots where conflict, economic shocks, natural disasters and limited humanitarian access are putting millions of lives at risk, according to a new UN report.
-People in South Sudan, Yemen and the northern parts of Ethiopia and Nigeria are on the brink of famine.
+Food insecurity is soaring across 20 hunger hotspots where conflict, economic shocks, natural hazards and limited humanitarian access are putting millions of lives at risk, according to a new UN report.
+Afghanistan, Ethiopia, Nigeria, South Sudan, Somalia and Yemen are hotspots of highest concern as they all have populations facing or projected to face starvation or at risk of deterioration towards catastrophic conditions.
+They require the most urgent attention.

 Who is most at risk when a famine strikes?

-Those without adequate nutrition are at most risk during a famine.
-Among them, displaced children - especially those under 3 years - and pregnant and nursing women are particularly vulnerable.
-In Yemen alone, over 2.2 million children under the age of five, including
+Those without adequate nutrition are at most risk during a famine, particularly vulnerable groups include refugees and displaced people.
+Among them, displaced children - especially those under 3 years - and pregnant and nursing women face the greatest risk.
+In Yemen alone, more than 2.25 million children under the age of five, including nearly 540,000 severely malnourished, and more than 1 million pregnant and lactating women were projected to suffer from acute malnutrition in the course of 2021.

 Displaced women are also disproportionately impacted during famines as they often face barriers to access work opportunities and are at heightened risk of gender-based violence, forced labor and early marriage.
 Malnourished pregnant or nursing mothers are particularly vulnerable to deadly diseases and pregnancy complications.